Welcome to today's edition of the Rush 24-7 podcast.

 Thank you for your friendship.

-Thank you for staying over I know you I made you late for lunch.
+I know I made you late for lunch.

 You're the best man.

-Thank you there's a big virtue loyalty.
+Okay, there's a big virtue, loyalty.

-When we come back we'll talk to all you loyal callers.
+When we come back, we'll talk to all you loyal callers.

-Andrew how are you in Bloomington, Illinois?
+Andrew, how are you in Bloomington, Illinois?

-Good morning how are you?
+How are you?

 I'm delightful.